Biomedical & Bioinformatics Research Internship and Training Experience at the Knight Cancer Institute

 Eligibility

-- We are unable to provide VISAs to foreign students.
-Therefore, we are only able to accept international students who are studying in the U.S. with a valid VISA, depending upon designated school official approval.
+• We are unable to provide visas to foreign students.
+Therefore, we are only able to accept international students who are studying in the U.S. with a valid visa, depending upon designated school official approval.

-Are you unsure if this program is a match for you?
+Are you unsure whether this program is a match for you?
 Information about other internship and training opportunities at the Knight Cancer Institute and OHSU can be found at Cancer Research Training and Education.

 Application